The Action of Young Subgroups on the Partition Complex: An EHP Sequence for Commutative Monoid Spaces

 \begin{definition} Given a $J$-graded space $X$, write $\ovA{X}$ for the nonunital $J$-graded commutative monoid space obtained by declaring all products $x\cdot y$ of points in $X$ to be equal to $0$.\ \end{definition} As expected, these functors form a Quillen adjunction $\begin{diagram} Q: \bfCMon_{}^{J,nu} & & \pile{ \rTo^{} \\ \lTo_{}}& & \mathbf{Top}^J_\ast : \ovA{(-)} \end{diagram}$.

-\begin{definition} The \textit{Andr\'{e}-Quillen chains} of a \textit{nonunital} $J$-graded commutative monoid space $A \in \bfCMon_{}^{J,nu}$ are given by the value of the left derived functor $L(Q)$ at $A$: The \textit{Andr\'{e}-Quillen chains} of an \textit{augmented} $L$-graded commutative monoid space are given by $\AQ(I_A)$, where $I_A$ denotes the augmentation ideal of $A$ (i.e. the fibre over $0$).
+\begin{definition} The \textit{Andr\'{e}-Quillen chains} of a {nonunital} $J$-graded commutative monoid space $A \in \bfCMon_{}^{J,nu}$ are the value of the left derived functor $L(Q)$ at $A$, i.e.\ \mbox{$\AQ(A) = L(Q)(A)\in \Ho(\mathbf{Top}^J_\ast) $.} The \textit{Andr\'{e}-Quillen chains} of an {augmented} $L$-graded commutative monoid space are given by $\AQ(I_A)$, where $I_A$ denotes the augmentation ideal of $A$ (i.e. the fibre over $0$).